-Digital Platforms can be defined as a collection of application designed to hold and facilitate cross-use and access to other applications included on the platform.
-A Digital Platform usually include applications for data-ingestion, transactional engine to perform tasks or rules-based activities based on AI Machine Learning and analytical engines.
-Digital Platforms also include Application Programming Interfaces (API) that allows different internal and external applications to talk to each other, and regulatory and compliance monitoring tools.
-All that is offered as an integrated, specialized, turn-of-the key service via Cloud Computing and seamless communication to enterprises and also to final consumers.
+Digital Platforms can be defined as a collection of applications designed to hold and facilitate cross-use and access to other applications included on the platform.
+A Digital Platform usually includes applications for data-ingestion, a transactional engine to perform tasks or rules-based activities based on AI Machine Learning and analytical engines.
+Digital Platforms also include Application Programming Interfaces (API) that allows for different internal and external applications to talk to each other, and regulatory and compliance monitoring tools.
+All this is offered as an integrated, specialised, turn-of-the key service via Cloud Computing and seamless communication to enterprises, as well as to final consumers.

 System Platforms and IT Platforms

-These terms were used before the full effects of the Digital Revolution took place, as Platforms were then either 3rd party developed and installed on each enterprise’s site or proprietary.
+These terms were used before the full effects of the Digital Revolution took place, as Platforms were then either 3rd party developed and installed on each enterprise’s site or property.

 Open Digital Platforms

-Open Digital Platforms means that the original developer has not become the gatekeeper and the system is open to further independent development for improvements and new purposes other than as it was intended.
-Open Digital Platforms can additionally be Open Source.
+Open Digital Platforms means that the original developer has not become the gatekeeper, and the system is open to further independent development for improvements and new purposes other than intended.
+In addition, Open Digital Platforms can be Open Source.